DigitalBrains1/esp32_https_server/README.md

 Logging output can also be controlled by using compiler flags.
 This requires an advanced development environment like explained in [Saving Space by Reducing Functionality](#saving-space-by-reducing-functionality).

-There are two parameters that can be configured:

-- `HTTPS_LOGLEVEL` defines the log level to use
+The parameter `HTTPS_LOGLEVEL` defines the log level to use; the default is 3.
-- `HTTPS_LOGTIMESTAMP` adds a timestamp (based on uptime) to each log entry

 | Value of `HTTPS_LOGLEVEL` | Error | Warning | Info | Debug |
 | ------------------------- | ----- | ------- | ---- | ----- |